jovicon/clean-typescript-template/README.md

 # Why I created the clean typescript template

 # Steps by step to configure

 ## Typescript

-* mkdir 'folder-name'
+- mkdir 'folder-name'
-* cd 'folder-name'
+- cd 'folder-name'
-* npm init ( configure your project name and stuffs )
+- npm init ( configure your project name and stuffs )
-* npm i typescript --save-dev
+- npm i -D typescript
-* npm tsc --init ( You can change the base configuration )
+- npm tsc --init ( You can change the base configuration )

 ## nodemon

-* npm i -D nodemon ts-node @types/node
+- npm i -D nodemon ts-node @types/node
-    * copy nodemon.json on root path ( you can change this configuration )
+  - copy nodemon.json on root path ( you can change this configuration )

 ```typescript
 ------------------------------------------------------